d3x0r/STFRPhysics/AI/Revised/weak_field_observational_tests.md

 ## 3. Pound-Rebka: Gravitational Redshift

 The Pound-Rebka experiment (1959) and its refinement by Pound and Snider (1965) measured the gravitational frequency shift of 14.4 keV photons over a vertical height of 22.57 m using the Mössbauer effect in \({}^{57}\)Fe.
-In this framework, the result follows directly from the position-dependent realized clock rate set by the cumulative displacement.
+In this framework, the result is not introduced as a separate in-transit mechanism.
+It follows directly from the position-dependent realized clock rate set by the cumulative displacement.
+Once gravitationally differentiated clock rates are admitted, the observed shift is already fixed by the endpoint rate ratio.

 ### 3.1 Prediction